moates695/gym_tracker_server/README.md

 - add calesthenics weight type
 - where possible look to store info on save, instead of on request (e.g. workout overview stats can be stored on workout save and then retrieved later)
 - create script to populate workouts for a test user (moates695@gmail.com)
+- on log out, clear data from store (FE)
+- CHECK key={i} being used correctly, switch to identifier for components

 ## Assumptions